Flood and Flash Flood Safety

 - Flood: Cleaning your Clothes

-When Maine's large rivers flood, we usually have some advance notice, and The National Weather Service issues flood watches and warnings.
+When flooding occurs in Maine, we usually have some advance notice and the National Weather Service issues flood watches and warnings.

 Flash floods can happen whenever we get too much rain in too short a time, at any time of year.
-Warnings are issued, but may be only shortly in advance of the flooding, or flooding may already be occurring.
+Warnings are issued, but there may be little or no advance notice.

-- As little as two feet of water will float most cars and small trucks.
-If your vehicle begins to float, you lose complete control over the vehicle.
+- A car or small truck will float in as little as two feet of water.
+If your vehicle begins to float, you lose control over the vehicle.
 If your vehicle stalls in a flooded roadway, abandon it immediately and seek higher ground.
 The water may sweep the vehicle and its occupants away.

 - Nearly half of all flash flood fatalities are vehicle related.

-- On October 21, 1996, 4 to 19 inches of rain caused very serious flooding in New Hampshire and western Maine.
-In Scarborough, Maine, one man drowned when he drove his car into a flooded roadway.
-Unknown to the man, the road had already been washed away.
+- In 1996, heavy rain caused serious flooding in New Hampshire and western Maine.
+A Scarborough, Maine man drowned when he drove his car into a flooded roadway where the road had washed away.

-- In 2007, in Limerick, Maine, a woman and her little granddaughter were swept away when they tried to walk through flood water.
+- In 2007, a woman and her little granddaughter in Limerick were swept away when they tried to walk through flood water.

 - In 2012, a Milo man was killed when he drove into a washed-out section of road.

-- Keep away from streams during heavy rainfall events.
+- Stay clear of streams during heavy rainfall events.
 Swiftly moving water is extremely powerful and can easily overpower a person.

 - Do not attempt recreational boating in flood water.
-The power of the water, and the chance of heavy debris being swept along, make this extremely dangerous.
+The current can be powerful and there may be heavy debris swept along in the water, making it extremely dangerous.

 - Keep children and pets inside and away from flooded streets, culverts, and streams.